ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 ***Note: Project will not build until you follow instructions from this step***

-For this sample you will need the **ibm-mfp-core** plugin.
+For this sample you will need the **bms-core** plugin.

-	cordova plugin add ibm-mfp-core
+	cordova plugin add bms-core

 ### Configure the front end in the HelloAuthentication sample